310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/first_half.md

 {% endbubble %}

 {% bubble Kanata %}
-Now then, it is time I head back to Midori.
+now then, it is time i head back to midori.
 {% endbubble %}

 {% bubble Shinobu %}